Austin Russell (entrepreneur): Subpoena and forensic imaging dispute

+Securities class action

+On July 23, 2025, a federal securities class action was filed against Luminar, Austin Russell, and other company executives.
+The complaint, brought on behalf of investors who purchased Luminar securities between March 20, 2025 and May 14, 2025, alleges that Russell violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5.
+Specifically, the complaint alleges that Russell made false and misleading statements about Luminar's business prospects while failing to disclose that he was the subject of an inquiry by the Audit Committee of the Board of Directors regarding his conduct.
+On May 14, 2025, Luminar announced that Russell had resigned as President, CEO, and Chairman "effective immediately, following a Code of Business Conduct and Ethics inquiry by the Audit Committee."

+Crescent Cove loan litigation

+On January 23, 2026, Crescent Cove Opportunity Lending LLC sued Russell in Los Angeles County Superior Court for defaulting on a personal loan.
+The case, number 26SMCV00415, is assigned to Judge Lisa K. Sepe-Wiesenfeld.
+Russell had borrowed money from Jun Hong Heng, a former Luminar director.
+Crescent Cove initiated foreclosure proceedings against Russell's personal trusts.

 Forbes

 In May 2023, Russell entered into negotiations to acquire an 82 percent stake in Forbes, valuing the company at $800 million.
 If the transaction had proceeded, his majority stake would have included the remaining portion of the company owned by the Forbes family, which was not previously sold to Hong Kong-based investor group Integrated Whale Media.
-Kremlin-connected tycoon Magomed Musaev claimed to be behind the attemped purchase, suggesting a variety of motives, including the intent to conceal his involvement.
+Kremlin-connected tycoon Magomed Musaev claimed to be behind the attempted purchase, suggesting a variety of motives, including the intent to conceal his involvement.
 In November 2023, it was revealed the deal had collapsed due to Russell’s failure to secure the necessary funds.

 Philanthropy

 On January 1, 2022, Russell donated $4 million to Team Seas, allowing the fundraiser to reach its goal of $30 million raised.
 In 2021, he donated $70 million to the Central Florida Foundation, ranking him among the top 50 philanthropists globally, that year.